Managed OpenSearch specifics

 To set up access control lists (ACLs) for OpenSearch content, you need to:

-• Create a new user in the Users tab
+- Create a new user in the

-• click on Submit
+tab - click on

-The new rules will take effect once you toggle the Enable ACL option on the right of the ACL tab.
+The new rules will take effect once you toggle the Enable ACL

 Note

-• Rules are defined separately for each user as pattern/permission combinations.
+Rules are defined separately for each user as pattern/permission combinations.

-• The pattern defines the indices that the permission applies to.
+The pattern defines the indices that the permission applies to.
 Patterns are glob-style, where * (an asterisk) matches any number of characters and ? (a question mark) matches any character.

-• Enabling ACLs does not restrict access to OpenSearch Dashboards itself, but all requests done by OpenSearch Dashboards are checked against the current user’s ACLs.
+Enabling ACLs does not restrict access to OpenSearch Dashboards itself, but all requests done by OpenSearch Dashboards are checked against the current user’s ACLs.

-• In practice, for OpenSearch Dashboards to function properly, you must grant the user admin-level access to the _msearch interface (permission: admin, pattern: _msearch) or switch on the ExtendedAcl option.
+In practice, for OpenSearch Dashboards to function properly, you must grant the user admin-level access to the _msearch interface (permission: admin, pattern: _msearch) or switch on the ExtendedAcl option.
 Knowing that _msearch, _mget and so on are “top-level” API endpoints of OpenSearch.
 Only rules where the pattern starts with _ are considered for top-level API access.

-• You can switch on the Enable Extended ACL option for the service to enforce index rules in a limited fashion for requests that only use the _mget, _msearch and _bulk APIs.
+option for the service to enforce index rules in a limited fashion for requests that only use the _mget, _msearch and _bulk APIs.
 When Extended ACL is enabled, service users can access these APIs as long as all operations only target indices that they have appropriate permissions for.